civican/legisinfo/44-1/bills/C-49/bill_text.md

 The following principles apply in this Division:

-all Canadian corporations and individuals resident in Canada shall have a full and fair opportunity to participate on a competitive basis, including in the course of employment, in the supply of goods and services used in any work or activity related to an offshore renewable energy project; and
+all Canadian corporations and individuals resident in Canada shall have a full and fair opportunity to participate on a competitive basis, including in the course of employment, in the supply of goods and services used in any work or activity related to an offshore renewable energy project;

-importance shall be given to the development of measures that aim to increase the participation of under-represented groups, including in the course of employment, in the supply of goods and services used in any such work or activity.
+importance shall be given to the development of measures that aim to increase the participation of under-represented groups, including in the course of employment, in the supply of goods and services used in any such work or activity; and

-> **Explanatory Note**:
-> New.
+during the submerged land licence issuance process, importance shall be given to the consideration of effects on fishing activities.

 ### Section 39

 The headings before section 97 of the Act are replaced by the following:

-### Royalties **and Revenues**
+### Royalties and Revenues

-#### Reservation of Royalties **and Revenues**
+#### Reservation of Royalties and Revenues

-> **Explanatory Note**:
-> Existing text of the headings:
-> *Existing Text*:

 ### Section 40

   **(1)** Subsection 97(2) of the English version of the Act is replaced by the following:

-    **(2)** There is reserved to **His** Majesty in right of Canada, and each holder of a share in a production licence is liable for and shall pay to **His** Majesty in right of Canada, in accordance with subsection (4), the royalties, interest and penalties that would be payable in respect of petroleum under the Petroleum and Natural Gas Act if the petroleum were produced from areas within the Province.
+    **(2)** There is reserved to His Majesty in right of Canada, and each holder of a share in a production licence is liable for and shall pay to His Majesty in right of Canada, in accordance with subsection (4), the royalties, interest and penalties that would be payable in respect of petroleum under the Petroleum and Natural Gas Act if the petroleum were produced from areas within the Province.

   **(2)** Subsection 97(5) of the Act is replaced by the following:

-    **(5)** No provision of the Petroleum and Natural Gas Act or any regulation made **under that Act** shall apply so as to reserve to **His** Majesty a Crown share in any **petroleum-related** interest issued in respect of any portion of the offshore area.
+    **(5)** No provision of the Petroleum and Natural Gas Act or any regulation made under that Act shall apply so as to reserve to His Majesty a Crown share in any petroleum-related interest issued in respect of any portion of the offshore area.

 ### Section 41